zanderkim/geotravelr/README.md

 ## ⏭️ Next Steps
 - [ ] Find and fix bugs
-- [ ] Add a friend feature, see your friend's locations (permission by choice)
+- [ ] Add friend feature, see your friend's locations (permissions by choice)
-- [ ] Add a chat/message feature between friends
+- [ ] Add a message feature between friends
-- [ ] Add a world map where users can pin locations
+- [ ] Add a world map where users can browse, pin locations
-- [ ] Customize home page with local weather and event APIs
+- [ ] Customize home with local weather and event APIs
-- [ ] Add AI for location recommendations
+- [ ] Freezer: Add AI for location recommendations